PocketCluster/pocketcluster/README.md

 A one-step utility to setup a multi-nodes BigData cluster on OSX.

-## PocketCluster is temporarily unavailable.
+## PocketCluster will soon be available after fixing bugs.

+Please contact [@stkim1](https://twitter.com/stkim1) or join [the slack channel](https://pc-join.herokuapp.com/) for further detail.

 ### Current Packages Supported